 This is not very clear to me.
 Any line in the "lines switched" layer do correspond to a line in the "lines not switched" layer.
 Anyway... what is the layer we should test to import in PostGIS? what tool did you used to import the vector in postgis? do you see the same issue using different import tools (spit, db manager, shp2pgsql, etc.)?

-#3 Updated by Milos Kroulik almost 6 years ago
+#3 Updated by Milos Kroulik about 6 years ago

 I managed to replicate the problem in another environment by adding another field to PostgreSQL view.
 The view looks like this: